motoemoto47ark123/cohere-chatbot-proxy/README.md

 # Cohere Chatbot Proxy
+# websocket may not work right now working on fixing it
 Welcome to the Cohere Chatbot Proxy project!
 This repository contains the code for a Flask-based web application that acts as a proxy service for Cohere AI, allowing users to generate text responses using Cohere's language model.

 ## Table of Contents